Why You Keep Having Unhealthy Relationships (And How to Stop)

 Expect your partner to meet all of your needs.

 Being aware of, communicating, and ensuring the relationship honors your needs is key to a healthy, fulfilling relationship.
 Expecting your partner to meet all of your needs, however, is not.
-This is where the term “needy” gets such a bad wrap.
-When you are secure enough in yourself to know your needs and ensure that you and your partner find ways to honor them through the relationship, you are empowered.
-When you expect your partner to meet all of your needs and in doing so, relieve you of any responsibility of meeting your own needs and/or of co-creating a relationship that does, you are needy.
-A product of society’s view that when you meet Prince Charming or Princess Pretty, they will lead you to eternal happiness and make all of your problems go away, this expectation of having another person fulfill all our needs is something many of us come face to face with at some point or another.
-Then we discover its falsity.
+This may be part of why the word "needy" gets used so often in relationships, even though having needs is deeply human.
+When you know your needs and work together with your partner to honor them, relationships often feel more connected, sustainable, and supportive.
+When we expect our partner to meet all of our needs — and relieve us of any responsibility for caring for ourselves or co-creating a relationship that supports us — we often place an impossible amount of pressure on the relationship.
+A product of society’s well-ingrained idea that finding "the one" will make all our problems disappear, this expectation of having another person fulfill all our needs is something many of us come face to face with at some point or another.
+Then, sooner or later, we discover that no one person can carry that responsibility for us.

 Pretend that you don’t have any needs.

 Make your partner the center of your world, prioritize their needs, and forget about your own.
-When your partner asks, “Where do you want to go for dinner?” simply say “Wherever you want” and when s/he asks “How do you want to spend the weekend?”, say “Your choice”, “I have no preference”, or “I’m good with anything.
+When your partner asks, “Where do you want to go for dinner?” simply say “Wherever you want” and when your partner asks “How do you want to spend the weekend?”, say “Your choice”, “I have no preference”, or “I’m good with anything.
 Totally up to you.”
 When your partner shows up 20 minutes late without saying a word, stay mum about the fact that punctuality is actually really important to you, as is communication.
-When s/he asks how you like to be touched, tell him or her that what they’re doing is perfect even though you’d really like them to do more of that thing they did just a few moments ago.
+When your partner asks how you like to be touched, tell them that what they’re doing is perfect even though you’d really like them to do more of that thing they did just a few moments ago.

 The truth is that even the most easy-going person has needs and desires.
 However, it’s the people-pleasing person disguised as an easy-going person who acts like they have none.
 While it may appear that this kind of attitude keeps things flowing smoothly without a hitch, it’s actually setting the relationship up for otherwise avoidable challenges down the road.
+Having needs doesn't make you difficult — it makes you human.
 When you pretend you don’t have needs, there is no way that your needs can be met.
 Unmet needs, over time, lead to resentment and often undermine the trust that has already been built in the relationship.

 Hide or deny how you really feel.

 Don’t be forthcoming with your feelings.
 Pretend you don’t care.
 Play it “cool”.
-Make him or her guess about how you really feel.
+Make them guess about how you really feel.
 Give mixed signals.
 Act hot, then cold.
 Draw closer and then pull away.
-Whatever you do, don’t let him or her know that the way they bounce when they walk, the way they light up a room, and the way they so passionately and dorkily talk about the thing that they love makes you smile like a little kid and that each successive time you make plans to hang out, you feel like the luckiest person in the world for having the chance to get to know them.
+Whatever you do, don’t let them know that the way they bounce when they walk, the way they light up a room, and the way they so passionately and dorkily talk about the thing that they love makes you smile like a little kid and that each successive time you make plans to hang out, you feel like the luckiest person in the world for having the chance to get to know them.

-A healthy relationship that gets stronger and more mutually fulfilling by the day rests on the supposition that “the way you feel about me is close enough to the way that I feel about you that I don’t have to worry about it.
-I can just be myself and trust that we are on the same page unless one of us indicates otherwise”.
-A hot and cold demeanor, albeit usually an unconscious function of fear, breeds insecurity which leads your partner to show you hot and cold behavior in return.
+Healthy relationships often grow when both people feel reasonably secure in the connection — when the way you feel about me is close enough to the way I feel about you that neither of us has to spend all our time wondering where we stand.
+When we trust that the connection is steady unless one of us says otherwise, we can relax, be ourselves, and focus less on managing uncertainty and more on getting to know and be with one another.
+When you’re sporting a hot and cold demeanor, on the other hand, it breeds insecurity in your partner (after all, it’s very likely coming from an insecure place in you) which leads them to show you hot and cold behavior in return.
 Playing it “cool”, just like it sounds, keeps things cool and comfortable when what you really want is for things to get warm and intimate.

 Live in perpetual fear of losing (or being smothered by) your partner.